Photo by Drew Hays on Unsplash

 There is a famous saying: "people don't leave bad jobs, they leave bad bosses".

-If possible, find out if your direct boss is interviewing you, and make sure you "interview" the boss too, since, well, you have standards and only want to work for someone great.
+If possible, find out if your direct manager is interviewing you, and make sure you evaluate the manager too, since, well, you have standards and only want to work for someone who've a good fit.

 5 - Junior vs Senior roles